stuntrally/stuntrally3/Developing.md

 Made all visible in `Terra::isVisible` for `if (!bNormalized)`.
 In ctor `Terra::Terra(` setting `bNormalized` to 1 does try to normalize Hmap.

+**_ToDo:_** Call Terra::update when the camera changes for each of splitscreen views.

 #### Extended

 Terra is extended with **blendmap** RTT (from old SR) and its noise.
 Also with emissive, property: `emissive terrain`.

 Changed skirt to be relative size below, not that default big to lowest point.
 _ToDo:_ Some holes can appear on horizon terrains.
 Should be highe for them.

+Added _own_ terrain raycast code (for cursor hit pos), since there wasn't one, [topic](https://forums.ogre3d.org/viewtopic.php?t=96602).
 _ToDo:_ For far future.
-Not a problem, but since we have many [how to do multiple terras](https://forums.ogre3d.org/viewtopic.php?t=96050).
+Not a problem, but since we have many, [how to do multiple terras](https://forums.ogre3d.org/viewtopic.php?t=96050).

 ### PlanarReflection 🪞

 Used for water/fluids.
-_ToDo_: Modified to have more control and detail options for its camera.
+Modified to have more control and detail options for its camera.

 ## Custom